meet-projects/Y1-Summer-Labs/02. Datatypes Lab/DataTypes & Variables.md

 ##### Great job on finishing the lab!

 ## Wrapping up:
-    - You can go on to try the bonus problems at the bottom of the lab.
+- Please reach out to your TAs or Instructors if you have any questions!
-    - Be sure you don't change any of the code you already wrote!
+- When you're done, make sure to submit the lab with the Submit button on the top right.
-    - When you're done, make sure to submit the lab with the `Submit` button on the top right.
+- Try to do the bonus part, but please make sure not to change or delete your previous code.

 <!--